 You are here:

-Is it possible that the Sub-Prime meltdown occuring in the US lending market/real estate market could spill over into Canada?2008 Real Estate Market Predicitons for the GTA
+Is it possible that the Sub-Prime meltdown that occured in the US lending market/real estate market in 2008/2009 could spill over into Canada?2008 Real Estate Market Predicitons for the GTA

 SubPrime Menu Sub-Prime Definition | How Start? | Media | How affecting Market? | Bottom Line